How to Become a Digital Nomad in Chiang Mai

 Why Chiang Mai?

-Chiang Mai is a great place to spend a vacation.
-We know that much.
-But Chiang Mai Buddy lists 25 reasons why Chiang Mai makes the perfect place for digital nomads.
-But what it boils down to is weather, atmosphere, and community.
+But Chiang Mai makes the perfect place for digital nomads.
+But what it boils down to is weather, atmosphere, community, and cost of living.

 Aside from January through April, which is the crop burning season in Chiang Mai, the weather tends to be much cooler than the weather in Central and Southern Thailand.